jackphillips96/delivery/README.md

-# Continuous delivery of Flask Application on GCP
+# Continuous delivery of Flask Application on GCP Project
 This is a project for my Cloud Computing course

 -Created a Google App Engine using the GCP Cloud Shell envirnment